 Timely Antiques is owned and operated by Philip Coggon.
-Philip has over 30 years experience in repairing, restoring, rebuilding and servicing antique clocks of most types.
+I have over 35 years experience in repairing, restoring, rebuilding and servicing antique clocks of most types.

-If you need a clock repaired call Philip at 970 224 2576.
-He is available seven days a week by appointment only.
 Turn around will generally be 2 to 4 weeks.
 All estimates are free.
 A clock that stops running most likely needs oiling.
-Philip is based in his home in Fort Collins, south of Harmony, east of Lemay,
+I am based in my home in Fort Collins, (south of Harmony, east of Lemay).

 Clock Repair Fees